Rawhide Kid (comic book)

 Rawhide Kid is a comic book series featuring the character Rawhide Kid originally published by Atlas Comics, and later by Marvel Comics.
-In ran from 1955 to 1979, with a hiatus during the late 1950s.
+It ran from 1955 to 1979, with a hiatus during the late 1950s.

 Publication history

 The Rawhide Kid debuted in a 16-issue series (March 1955-Sept.
 1957) from Marvel Comics's 1950s predecessor, Atlas Comics.
 Most of the covers from the series were produced by Joe Maneely or John Severin, though a handful were done by Russ Heath or Fred Kida.
 Interior art for the first five issues was by Bob Brown, with Dick Ayers at the reins thereafter.

 After a hiatus, the Rawhide Kid was revamped for what was now Marvel Comics by writer Stan Lee, penciler Jack Kirby and inker Ayers.
 Continuing the Atlas numbering with issue #17 (Aug.
 1960), the title now featured a diminutive yet confident, soft-spoken fast gun constantly underestimated by bullying toughs, varmints, owlhoots, polecats, and crooked saloon owners.